dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/dockstore-cli-faq.rst

 How does launching CWLs/WDLs with Dockstore CLI compare with cwltool/Cromwell?
 ------------------------------------------------------------------------------

-Under the hood, the Dockstore CLI invokes cwltool to launch CWL workflows.
+Under the hood, the Dockstore CLI invokes cwltool to launch CWL workflows by default (:doc:`this can be configured </advanced-topics/dockstore-cli/advanced-features>`).
 Likewise, the Dockstore CLI invokes Cromwell to launch WDL workflows.
 However, it adds additional features.
 The Dockstore CLI can generate JSON parameter files from entries on Dockstore (``dockstore tool convert``).
 Additionally, when launching tools, the Dockstore CLI makes it easy to specify entries from the Dockstore website.
 We can also provision input and output files using HTTP,